shorumi/tweep_test/README.md

 - The code is **98.39%** covered with **RSpec** tests, take a look at `coverage/index.html`
 - Service consumes data from **Tweep API**
 - Memcached with Dalli valid for 1 day.
+- There is a job that run every 10 minutes, it runs the Tweeps Rules and then records it on the local database.

 ## Stating the project